Jonestown: November 17, 1978

+November 18, 1978

 In the early morning of November 18, eleven Temple members sensed danger enough to walk out of Jonestown and all the way to the town of Matthew's Ridge, in the opposite direction from the Port Kaituma airstrip.
-Those defectors included the wife and son of Jonestown's head of security, Joe Wilson.
-When journalists and members of the Concerned Relatives arrived in Jonestown later that day, Marceline Jones gave them a tour of the settlement.
+Those defectors included the wife and son of Joe Wilson, Jonestown's head of security.
+When journalists and members of the Concerned Relatives arrived in Jonestown later that day, Jones' wife Marceline gave them a tour of the settlement.

-That afternoon, the Parks and the Bogue families, along with in-laws Christopher O'Neal and Harold Cordell, stepped forward and asked to be escorted out of Jonestown by the Ryan delegation.
+That afternoon, the Parks and the Bogue families, along with Christopher O'Neal (who was the boyfriend of one of the Parks' daughters) and Harold Cordell (who was living with Mrs. Bogue), stepped forward and asked to be escorted out of Jonestown by the Ryan delegation.
 When Jones' adopted son Johnny attempted to talk Jerry Parks out of leaving, Parks told him, "No way, it's nothing but a communist prison camp."
 Jones gave the two families, along with Gosney and Bagby, permission to leave.
+Before leaving, Gosney was forced to sign a statement stating that he was leaving his four-year-old son behind of his own free will.
 When Harris handed Gosney's note to Jones during an interview in the pavilion, Jones stated that the defectors were lying and wanted to destroy Jonestown.

 After a sudden violent rainstorm started, emotional scenes developed between family members.
-Al Simon, a Native American Temple member, attempted to take two of his children to Ryan to process the requisite paperwork for transfer back to the United States.
-Al's wife, Bonnie, summoned on the loudspeakers by Temple staff, loudly denounced her husband.
-Al pleaded with Bonnie to return to the US, but Bonnie rejected his suggestions.
+Al Simon, a Native American Temple member, attempted to take two of his children to Ryan to process the requisite paperwork for transfer back to the U.S. Simon's wife, Bonnie, summoned over the speakers by Temple staff, loudly denounced her husband.
+Simon pleaded with Bonnie to return to the U.S., but Bonnie rejected his suggestions.